-- Relief from debt– This can be more of stress relief to pay off debt than a financial strategy because it can be an emotional and mental stressor to owe money.
+- Relief from debt: Paying off debt can be a stress-relief strategy because it is an emotional and mental stressor to owe money.

 Paying off debt ahead of schedule is doable with a budget, extra cash, and a new payoff plan.
 Here are five ways homeowners can pay off their mortgage debt faster.

 Making extra payments is the most obvious way to speed up the payoff process.
 Here are two ways you can make additional payments:

 - Split your monthly mortgage payment in half and make bi-weekly payments.
 This tactic allows you to make the equivalent of 13 months of mortgage payments instead of 12.

 - Pay more each month to pay off the principal balance faster.
 This option can save you tens of thousands of dollars over the life of the loan.

 Making extra payments can be better than refinancing your mortgage because it doesn’t lock you into a new payment amount.
 If there’s a month (or many months) when you can’t add more money to your monthly mortgage payment, you won’t be penalized for not paying extra.